Ratchakij/iis-react-setup1/README.md

 ================================================================

-# React-Vite with TailwindCSS, Sequelize, MySQL on IIS Server
+# React-Vite with TailwindCSS, Axios on IIS Server